Investigation & Social Issues

 Women’s perspectives

-Over the last few decades, our societies have undergone major economic, political, and social transformations that have had important consequences on the relationship individuals have to their bodies.
+Over the last few decades, our societies have undergone major economic, political, and social transformations, which have had important consequences for individuals' relationships with their bodies.

 This series deals with themes such as sex, relationships, and self-perception; issues of today and tomorrow that concern us all.